- Our Work

-USAID has supported voluntary family planning in Kenya for 30 years, prioritizing the increase of quality, access and utilization of services.
-In Kenya, one out of four women would like to plan or space births, but is not currently using family planning and reproductive health services.
-USAID’s programs increase access to contraceptives to those that seek them as well as strengthen the supervision and skills of providers.
+USAID has supported voluntary family planning in Kenya for over 30 years, prioritizing the increase of quality, access, and utilization of services.
+Our programs both increase access to contraceptives to those that seek them and strengthen the supervision and skills of family planning providers.